Here There Be Dragons: Plot synopsis

 In an isolated kingdom, people do not travel abroad because the kingdom is surrounded by high mountains and because they think there are ferocious dragons beyond the mountains.
 They think there are dragons because the royal cartographer, Mr. Gibberling, does not know what is beyond the mountains, so in the blank areas on the edges of his maps he writes "HERE THERE BE DRAGONS".

 The king wants fireworks for his daughter's birthday party, but the fireworks maker dies without passing on his skills to another.
 The king consults with his four advisers.
 The first adviser comes up with the idea of importing a medium-sized dragon with colored lights for the party.
 The king thinks this is a splendid idea and after some discussion the first three advisers assign the dragon hunting job to the fourth adviser, a young man named William.

 William goes on a quest to find such a dragon, but all he captures is a lizard named Bell.
 The lizard promises William that he will produce a medium-sized dragon with colored lights for the party.
 At the party, however, Bell transforms himself into a huge, menacing, fire-breathing dragon named Belkis.
 The dragon, it turns out, is interested in only one thing—Mr. Gibberling's practice of writing "HERE THERE BE DRAGONS" on his maps.
 He says that there are very few dragons, they wish to be left alone, and disguise themselves as innocuous animals such as lizards to avoid humans.

 He insists that Mr. Gibberling fly on his back and make accurate maps of the lands around the kingdom and eliminate all references to dragons.
-Mr. Gibberling then makes excellent maps of the whole region.
-But on one side of his maps is an enormous ocean with unknown lands beyond it.
+Gibberling then makes excellent maps of the whole region.
+On one side of his maps is an enormous ocean with unknown lands beyond it.
 Since he does not know what is there, he writes: "HERE THERE BE SEA SERPENTS".

 Reception

-Carolyn Cushman of Locus magazine calls Here There Be Dragons “a Thurberesque idea and [Zelazny] handles it quite well.”
-She adds that “It’s a cute story, without intrusively obvious educational elements, and with just enough truth, wonder and silliness to catch the imagination of all ages.”
-She likes the story “for its satiric wit and appeal across ages.”
-Darrell Schweitzer of Aboriginal Science Fiction magazine writes that Here There Be Dragons and its companion piece, Way Up High, “are charming, and worthy of widespread circulation.”
+Carolyn Cushman of Locus magazine calls Here There Be Dragons "a Thurberesque idea and [Zelazny] handles it quite well."
+She adds that "It's a cute story, without intrusively obvious educational elements, and with just enough truth, wonder and silliness to catch the imagination of all ages."
+She likes the story "for its satiric wit and appeal across ages."
+Darrell Schweitzer of Aboriginal Science Fiction magazine writes that Here There Be Dragons and its companion piece, Way Up High, "are charming, and worthy of widespread circulation."